wunderwuzzi23/blog/content/posts/2020/machine-learning-attack-series-overview.md

 Hope the content is helpful and maybe even inspiring for others to start building, breaking and better protecting AI/ML systems.

 Reach out if there are specific topics you would like me to cover, or if you have any feedback.
 Also, if you enjoyed reading about this series, I'd appreciate a note. :)

+Also, if you'd like to build Husky AI yourself, the resources are available at [Husky AI Github Repo](https://github.com/wunderwuzzi23/huskyai/).

 Stay safe, Johann.